 Thanks to the generous gifts of our donors, hundreds of aspiring artists were able to attend Interlochen Arts Camp and Interlochen Arts Academy in 2019.
 Here are some of the amazing moments you helped make possible.
 May the year ahead be full of opportunity and art!

 Interlochen's concertmaster series allows students in Interlochen's various music programs to work with, learn from and directly interact with some of the world’s leading conductors, composers and concertmasters.
 The results are often reciprocated, with the guest artists gaining as much from the experience as the students.

-Interlochen Center for the Arts welcomed over 1,300 young artists the weekend of June 22.
+Interlochen Arts Camp welcomed over 1,300 young artists the weekend of June 22.
 These campers came from 51 states and territories and 33 countries for a summer of artistic growth and creative collaboration.

 This video features remarks by Bill Church, director of the Comparative Arts program and instructor of theater, during the Opening Convocation of the 49th year of Interlochen Arts Academy.
 Originally recorded and streamed live on Saturday, September 4, 2010.

 The Nutcracker has become a holiday tradition for many, and this year's performance at Interlochen was bigger and better than ever.
 Our Presents team took a behind the scenes look at just some of the many preparations that go into making a performance like this a success.